demigod97/hhpolicy-ai/docs/architecture/frontend-architecture.md

 ## Overview

 The PolicyAi frontend is a React-based Single Page Application (SPA) built with TypeScript, using modern React patterns including hooks, context, and TanStack Query for state management.
 The application has been transformed from a traditional policy document management system to a **chat-first interface** focused on conversational interaction with policy documents.
-The application implements role-based access control (RBAC) with three user roles: `administrator`, `executive`, and `board`.
+The application implements role-based access control (RBAC) with five user roles: `system_owner`, `company_operator`, `board`, `administrator`, and `executive`, featuring advanced AI integration with AG-UI Protocol and CopilotKit.

 ## Architecture Transformation (January 2025)